 There are multiple victims in a Wisconsin cemetery shooting, police say

-Police say a shooting at a cemetery south of Milwaukee Thursday afternoon resulted in multiple victims.
+A shooting at a cemetery south of Milwaukee on Thursday afternoon resulted in multiple victims, police said.

 Area residents said they heard 20 to 30 shots, the Racine Journal Times reported.